 The following are the steps to be considered to support when you run out of financial aid.

-Contact the financial aid office immediately
+1. Contact the financial aid office immediately

-The first step is to contact the financial aid office in your school/college as soon as you realize that you are running out of financial aid.
+The first step is to contact the office of financial assistance in your school/college as soon as you realize that you are running out of financial aid.

-If you are not able to pay the fees due to financial hardship/crisis, your school/college may be able to help you pay them by need-based grants which you don’t have to repay.
+If you are not able to pay the fees due to financial hardship/crisis, your school/college may be able to help you pay them by need-based grants, which you don’t have to repay.

-Providing a different payment plan
+B. Providing a different payment plan

 You can consult your financial officer in the college and request to change the payment plan based on how and when you will be paying the rest of the amount.

-Scholarships are the financial support given to a student based on academic achievement or other criteria and not based on the financial need.
+College Scholarships are the financial support given to a student based on academic achievement or other criteria and not based on the business need.
 The basic idea of the scholarship is that it is the money given to you for paying the tuition and fees in college or university.

-Scholarships are the best type of financial assistance as it is free and you need not work too hard for that.
+College Scholarships are the best type of financial assistance as it is free and you need not work too hard for that.

 The problem here is not all the scholarships fall in your hand when you need it.
 It takes more time.
-So, it is better to find scholarships such that it is handed over to you in a short term of period.
+So, it is better to find scholarships such that it over to you in a short term of period.
 These come from various sources such as clubs, charities, organizations, universities, great personalities, and government.

-If you have not started working yet, its high time you start searching for some work.
+If you have not started working yet, it's high time you begin searching for some work.
 But you should have analyzed your situation before a minimum of one month so that you can work for a month and earn some money.
 It is always a good idea to work while you are still studying.
 It helps you in many ways.
 But in the present situation, it will mainly help you to pay fees.

-You can work as a tutor (in a subject which you are really good at) for little kids who are your neighbors.
+You can work as a tutor (in a subject which you are good at) for little kids who are your neighbors.